astramieri/oci-generative-ai/docs/llm_architectures.md

 What is a **semantic search** ?

 Let's say you want to take an input text snippet and retrieve a similar document from a corpus.
 To accomplish this, you could encode or synonymously embed each document in the corpus and store them in an index.
-When you get the input snippet, you encode that too and check the similarity of the encoded input against the similarity of each document in the corpus.
+When you get the input snippet, you encode that too and **check the similarity of the encoded input against the similarity of each document in the corpus**.
 And then you return the most similar.

 ![Encoders](../images/encoders.png)